Pedestrian, scooter rider seriously hurt in crashes near Friday Jams concert at Western Springs

 Nearby, emergency services are also responding to an e-scooter crash.

-One person with serious injuries has been transported to Auckland Hospital, a St John Ambulance spokeswoman said.
+One person with serious injuries has been taken to Auckland City Hospital, St John Ambulance said.

 Police received a report about 7.35pm that a person had been seriously